mnielsen/finding_scenius/finding_scenius.md

-**The right types of failure are encouraged:** Some types of failure are punished, while others are rewarded.
-When a scene is still small, people know each other.
-They know when someone is a foolish dreamer with low standards, and when someone is a smart dreamer who holds themself to high standards.
-The latter will be forgiven and perhaps even celebrated when they come up short, if much was learnt through the failure.
+**The right types of failure are encouraged:** When a scene is still small, people know each other.
+They know when someone is a foolish dreamer with low standards, and when someone is a smart dreamer who both gets things done and holds themself to high standards.
+The latter will be forgiven if they come up short, and and perhaps even celebrated if much was learn through the failure.

 **A corollary to the above is to look for communities that are held together by something other than fashion, money, or prestige:**